 That the worker reveals manufacturing secrets or discloses matters of a confidential nature, to the detriment of the company.

-That the worker has more than three absences in a period of thirty days, without the employer's permission or without justified cause.
+That the worker has more than three absences in thirty days, without the employer's permission or justified cause.

 That the worker refuses to adopt preventive measures or follow the procedures indicated to avoid accidents or diseases.